Quicksand (American band): Post-Quicksand activities (1999–2012)

 Walter Schreifels went on to form the alternative rock band Rival Schools with former bandmate and CIV drummer Sammy Siegler, releasing the album United by Fate in 2001 (before splitting in 2003).
 Schreifels later fronted Walking Concert on his independent record label Some Records.
 During that time, Schreifels mixed in occasional solo acoustic performances.
 In 2008, Rival Schools reformed for live performances at various festivals, and in 2011 they released their second album Pedals.
 Tom Capone played guitar for Instruction for the majority of the band's existence beginning in December 2002.
-Sergio Vega has played bass for Deftones, filling in for Chi Cheng on tour in 1999 and from June 2009 to the present, and was recruited to compose their album Diamond Eyes, which was released on May 4, 2010.
+Sergio Vega has played bass for Deftones, filling in for Chi Cheng on tour in 1999 and from June 2009 to early 2021.
+Vega was recruited to compose their album Diamond Eyes, which was released on May 4, 2010.
 Alan Cage contributed to Enemy's Hooray for Dark Matter in 2005 and later worked with New Idea Society and the hardcore band 108.